KTMZ

 KTMZ (1220 AM) is a commercial radio station licensed to Pomona, California.
-Owned by Lotus Communications, KTMZ operates as a simulcast of Los Angeles-licensed KWKW, carrying that station's Spanish-language sports format as an affiliate of TUDN Radio.
+Owned by Lotus Communications, KTMZ simulcasts Los Angeles-based KWKW (1330 AM), carrying that station's "Noticias & Deportes" news/talk and sports format.
+It also carries live Spanish-language broadcasts of Los Angeles Rams NFL football and Orange County SC USL Championship soccer.

+Despite being a Class B station, KTMZ is powered at only 250 watts.
+It uses a directional antenna with a three-tower array.
+The transmitter is on Riverside Drive near Roswell Avenue in Chino.
+The signal covers several communities on the border between Los Angeles County and San Bernardino County.

 History

+KKAR Good Music

-The station began broadcasting December 23, 1960 as KKAR.
-It ran 250 watts, during daytime hours only, and was owned by Intrastate Broadcasters.
-The station was initially intended to offer "FM listening on AM radio", with a "good music" format.
+The station began broadcasting December 23, 1960, as KKAR.
+It was owned by Intrastate Broadcasters.

+KKAR originally was a daytimer station, running 250 watts by day and required to go off the air at night, because 1220 AM is a Mexican clear channel frequency reserved for XEB in Mexico City.
+KKAR was initially intended to offer "FM listening on AM radio", with a "good music" format, playing easy listening sounds.

+Top 40 and country music

-Intrastate sold KKAR to West Coast Communications, Inc. in late 1966; the $160,000 sale closed on January 1, 1967.
+Intrastate sold KKAR to West Coast Communications, Inc. in late 1960 for $160,000.
+The sale closed on January 1, 1967.
 Under West Coast, the station flipped to a Top 40 format.

-In late 1970, Elizabeth Schirmer, a former employee of KFMB-TV San Diego, acquired KKAR for $250,000.
-The ownership and format wheels spun again in 1973 when the station flipped to country on February 24 and the Schirmers sold the station to Bassett Broadcasting.
-In 1976, it began airing a Latin contemporary format after being purchased by JATO Communications; Bassett asked to sell the station before the then-required three-year period, citing its poor financial condition.
+In late 1970, Elizabeth Schirmer, a former employee of KFMB-TV in San Diego, acquired KKAR for $250,000.
+The ownership and format wheels spun again in 1973 when the station flipped to country music on February 24.
+The Schirmer Family later sold the station to Bassett Broadcasting.

+Spanish contemporary and Christian radio

+In 1976, it began airing a Spanish language contemporary hits format after being purchased by JATO Communications.
+Bassett asked to sell the station before the then-required three-year period, citing its poor financial condition.

 In 1978, JATO acquired KSOM-AM-FM and was required to spin off the 1220 frequency as a result.
-The KKAR intellectual unit moved to 1510 kHz as KNSE; at the same time, Gore Broadcasting, Inc., acquired the frequency and relaunched it as a religious outlet, KLIT.
+The KKAR intellectual unit moved to 1510 kHz as KNSE; at the same time, Gore Broadcasting, Inc., acquired the frequency and relaunched it as a Christian radio outlet, KLIT.
 In 1983, its call sign was changed to KTSJ.
 Several groups owned KLIT/KTSJ during its tenure as a religious outlet, including Creative Communications of Pomona and American Sunrise Communications.

-KTSJ continued airing a religious format until 1994, when it adopted a Spanish hits format.
+KTSJ continued airing a Christian religious format until 1994, when it returned to playing Spanish hits.

-In 1996, the station’s call sign was changed to KWPA after Personal Achievement Radio bought the station from American Sunrise for $875,000.
+In 1996, the station’s call sign was changed to KWPA.
+Personal Achievement Radio bought the station from American Sunrise for $875,000.
 (Personal Achievement briefly held the call letters KWPA, KXPA and KYPA, all in Los Angeles, for the stations it owned.)

-However, KWPA only briefly simulcast KYPA; in 1997, it shifted to a gold-based Spanish adult contemporary format as "Radio Mía" and attempted to secure the call letters KMIA.
+However, KWPA only briefly simulcast KYPA.
+In 1997, it shifted to a gold-based Spanish adult contemporary format as "Radio Mía" and attempted to secure the call letters KMIA.
 Multicultural Broadcasting would acquire KWPA and KYPA in 1997.